 The Whole Kit & Caboodle is a bus pass for those that want to see it all!

-This pass will take you right up to Cape Reinga and all the way down to Invercargill, including stops at all of the great adventure tourism activities in between and a free Milford Sound cruise.
+This pass will take you up to Cape Reinga and Queenstown, including stops at all excellent adventure tourism activities in between and a free Milford Sound cruise.

-Like the other New Zealand start anywhere passes it also includes Unlimited Travel so you can just keep on going with no additional cost!
+Like the other New Zealand start-anywhere passes, it also includes Unlimited Travel, so you can keep going at no additional cost!

 Departing Auckland, we stop at Whangarei Falls on our way North, arriving in the Bay of Islands around midday.
 Check out the sights surrounding Paihia, including New Zealand's most historic location Waitangi - the 'Birthplace of the Nation'.
 Northland is rich in history and Māori culture and with its crystal clear water, huge kauri forests, and plentiful islands to explore - you will soon see why Kiwi Experience heads up north.
 See dolphins, ride out to the famous hole in the rock, or go kayaking, fishing, diving, Parasailing, or just relax on the beach!